brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-19.md

 "Vat about the rest of us?"
 Johan asked, not taking his eyes from the window.

-"I want you all in Linz* by tomorrow afternoon.
+"I want you all in Linz\[^101-1] by tomorrow afternoon.
 There's a private militia forming there that I believe holds a great deal of potential, and I want you to feel them out.
 I've made arrangements for Timmons to meet with their commander.
 I'll leave you and Phoebe to your own devices."